smkv/fix-message/README.md

 ### Key Features:

-*   **Two Display Modes**: View FIX messages as a raw string with custom delimiters or as a comprehensive HTML table.
+*   **Multiple Display Modes**: View FIX messages as a raw string, a compact list, or a comprehensive HTML table.
 *   **Hierarchical Group Display**: Repeating groups are displayed in an indented, tree-like structure, making complex messages with nested components much easier to read.
 *   **FIX Dictionary Support**: Automatically uses the appropriate FIX dictionary based on the message version.
 It supports FIX versions 4.0 through 5.0 SP2.
 *   **Checksum Validation**: Automatically validates the message checksum and displays the result.